Canada PR Immigration 67 Points Calculator: Six Selection Factors

 - While being self-employed;

-Canada uses a system that categorizes all the professions in the labour market under one system known as National Occupation Classification (NOC).
-The system assigns a 4 digit code to each profession.
+The system assigns a 5 digit code to each profession.
 It illustrates all the details related to the occupation like duties, skills, talents, and work settings for different jobs.
 Candidates must identify their correct NOC code and submit it with their Express entry profile.

 Age (Maximum 12 points)